Reading on the iPad

 And while I appreciate the customization and care surrounding each article found in Wired or The New Yorker, wouldn’t it be something if the magazine industry took a few cues from Instapaper and Reeder?
 What if, instead of fancy, two-column layouts they had simple, large-type layouts that you could scroll through?
 Because, honestly, it’s the forced pagination and multitude of various layout designs that I dislike the most when reading in a magazine app.

 Apps like Instapaper and Reeder offer more of a “reading environment” (like a library); Wired and The New Yorker are more like an amusement park with words.
 One isn’t better or worse than the other, but people who like to read a lot certainly don’t spend the majority of their reading time at a noisy amusement park.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.